 Dr Glover served in various capacities for 22 key health journals and/or publications among these are the American Journal of Public Health, Addictive Behaviors, NCI Journal, Journal Clinical Advances in Smoking Cessation, Physician & Sportsmedicine, Medical Self-‐Care, Public Health Reports, American Journal of Health Education, Journal of School Health, Journal of Family Practice, Journal of Alcohol & Drug Education, Advances in Dental Research, Mayo Clinic Proceedings, Southern Medical Journal, Nicotine & Tobacco Research, Drug Discovery Today, & the Journal of the American Medical Association.

-Dr. Glover was the Founder and Editor-in-Chief of the American Journal of Health Behavior, Consulting Editor of Health Behavior and Policy Review and Executive Editor of Tobacco Regulatory Science.
-He is also founder of the American Academy of Health Behavior and a fellow in the American Academy of Health Behavior, the American School Health Association & the Royal Institute of Public Health (UK).
+Dr. Glover was the Founder and Editor-in-Chief of the American Journal of Health Behavior, Co-Founder of Health Behavior and Policy Review, and Executive Editor of Tobacco Regulatory Science.
+He is also founder of the American Academy of Health Behavior.
+He is a fellow in the American Academy of Health Behavior, the American School Health Association, and the Royal Institute of Public Health (UK).
 He was previously named the 2003 Distinguished Scholar for the American Association of Health Education (AAHE), the 2005 Alliance Scholar for AAHPERD (only the 4th health educator in AAHPERD history to receive this distinction), Selected by the University of Maryland as a “Rainmaker” which designates a Research Leader, and in 2008 received the coveted American Academy of Health Behavior Research Laureate Medallion for his contribution to health behavior research.
 Moreover, as founder of the American Academy of Health Behavior was awarded the first Lifetime Achievement Award awarded by the Academy.

 Dr Glover appeared on many television programs; People, PM Magazine, 20/20, Charlie Rose Show, Town Meeting, Good Morning America, Week Days, C-Span, Health Talk America, Christian Broadcasting Network (CBN), Sunday Magazine, CBS Morning News, D.O.C.
 (Doctors on Call), Televisa (Mexico City), Medical Discoveries (WCNC- Charlotte), MD TV (San Juan, Puerto Rico), Dateline, Peter Jennings Evening News World Report, CBS News, German Television, Australian Broadcasting Corporation, Daybreak Cayman Islands, & numerous other television programs.